Devarajan Varadarajan: Career

-In 2010, Devarajan auditioned for the role of "Dynesh" in Mediacorp Channel 5's Point of Entry and landed the role.
-In 2012, Devarajan won the Best Supporting Actor at the Asian Television Awards for playing "Dynesh" in Point of Entry Season 2.
+In 2010, Devarajan auditioned for the role of Dynesh in Mediacorp Channel 5's Point of Entry and landed the role.
+In 2012, Devarajan won the Best Supporting Actor at the Asian Television Awards for playing Dynesh in Point of Entry season 2.
 Devarajan is one of three characters retained for the entire run of the series.

 In 2013, Devarajan started writing screenplays and directing.
 He wrote and directed his first few short films, "Emily", Soeurs and Time's Up.
 He also wrote and directed a two-hour Malay language film in 2015 titled Nur Ainun.
 It was telecast on Mediacorp Suria and was of their highest rated tele-films to date.
 Devarajan has also co-written a script titled "Broken and Entered" which is currently in pre production in the United States.

+In 2024, Devarajan won "Best Performance in an Antagonist Role" at Pradhana Vizha 2024 for Naam season 2.